wonyongpark89/wonyongpark89.github.io.legacy/_pages/publications.md

 ## Journal articles
 * Park, W., Shaby, N., & Newman, R. (in press).
 "We often forget it was a disaster": Cross-curricular teacher collaboration to develop a curriculum unit on the Titanic disaster.
 Science & Education. <br/>
 * Park, W., Lim, I., & Song, J. (in press).
-Exploring the intersection of disasters and science education with preservice science teachers through a disaster case study.
-Cultural Studies of Science Education. doi:10.1007/s11422-024-10225-3 <br/>
+[Exploring the intersection of disasters and science education with preservice science teachers through a disaster case study](https://doi.org/10.1007/s11422-024-10225-3).
+Cultural Studies of Science Education. <br/>
 * Brock, R., & Park, W. (in press).
 [Distinguishing nature of science beliefs, knowledge and understandings: Towards clarity and coherence in educational goals related to the nature of science](https://doi.org/10.1007/s11191-022-00368-6).
 Science & Education, 33(3), 495-516.
 * Park, W., Cullinane, A., Gandolfi, H., Alameh, S., & Mesci, G. (2024).
 [Innovations, challenges and future directions in nature of science research: Reflections from early career academics](https://doi.org/10.1007/s11165-023-10102-z).
 Research in Science Education, 54(1), 27-48. <br/>
 * Ha, H., Park, W., & Song, J. (2023).
 [Preservice elementary teachers’ socioscientific reasoning during a decision-making activity in the context of COVID-19](https://doi.org/10.1007/s11191-022-00359-7).
 Science & Education, 32(6), 1869-1886. <br/>